andrewlarsen514/software-engineering-princples/README.md

 Clean code is the idea that software should be easy to understand what’s it’s doing, it’s easy to maintain, and it’s obvious what it’s doing.

-So what are some practices that we can do to write “clean code”?
+So what are some practices that we can follow to write “clean code”?

 ### Meaningful names